Patrick Carter (American football)

 Patrick Carter (born February 6, 1985) is an American former professional football wide receiver.
 He was signed by the Baltimore Ravens as an undrafted free agent in 2008.
 He played college football at Louisville.

 Carter was also a member of the Tampa Bay Buccaneers, Seattle Seahawks, Denver Broncos, Hartford Colonials, Miami Dolphins, and Toronto Argonauts.

-He is the younger brother of former New York Giants wide receiver Tim Carter and his cousin, Stan Wilcox, is the NCAA Executive Vice President of Regulatory Affairs, Dwight Gooden whos number 16 was retired by th Mets in 2024, Gary Sheffield nephew of Dwight Gooden, baseball Hall of Fame consideration.
+He is the younger brother of former New York Giants wide receiver Tim Carter.

 Early life

-Patrick, like his older brother Tim, had a stellar high school career, and was selected as an Academic All-American at the University of Louisville.
-Patrick had many notable achievements in football, track & field, and basketball.
-Patrick graduated from Lakewood High School in 2003, a school known for tremendously talented alumni such as Ernest Givins, Tom Carter, Tim Carter, Louis Murphy, Dante Fowler, Rashod Moulton, Aveion Cason, Cornell Green, Jonte Green, Rose Richmond, Shaquill Griffin, Shaquem Griffin He was elected to 2003 East/West All Star game, but declined so another player/friend could get exposure.
-Patrick graduated from high school with 50 college athletic scholarship offers.
+Patrick, like his older brother Tim, was selected as an Academic All-American at the University of Louisville.
+Patrick had notable achievements in football, track & field, and basketball.
+Patrick graduated from Lakewood High School in 2003.